oroinc/documentation/user_guide_marketing_tools/magento/magento_web_tracking.rst

 .. image:: ../../img/web_tracking_magento/events.jpg
+   :alt: Five events are tracked by default

 In addition, activities of a specific customer are displayed in the **Website Activity** section of their view page in Summary and Events:

 .. image:: ../../img/web_tracking_magento/customer_activity_1.jpg
+   :alt: Summary of the customer

 .. image:: ../../img/web_tracking_magento/customer_activity_2.jpg
+   :alt: Custover' events

 |